kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 `<statefulset-name>-<ordinal-index>`.
 In this case, that results in Pods named `mysql-0`, `mysql-1`, and `mysql-2`.

-The Pod template in the above Stateful Set manifest takes advantage of these properties to perform orderly startup of MySQL replication.
+The Pod template in the above StatefulSet manifest takes advantage of these properties to perform orderly startup of MySQL replication.

 #### Generating configuration